 So I signed up with CAPT back in July 2017, then sat exams in October, December, February and April.

 The one aspect of CAPT that I wasn’t initially so happy about was the on-boarding process, but in the end it was pretty straightforward and just a misunderstanding of where to download the material.
-After paying the initial installment, I had to prove that I already held a PPL (email a scan of it) plus some photo ID, fill in a new student form and was issued with the reading material by return.
+After paying the initial instalment, I had to prove that I already held a PPL (email a scan of it) plus some photo ID, fill in a new student form and was issued with the reading material by return.
 The way the course operates is described in detail on the CAPT website which answers most of the obvious questions.
 Instructor and owner Phil Croucher is very responsive to email queries and filled in the blanks.

 The reading material is provided electronically (although you could print it off yourself) and is carefully sequenced so you study parts of each subject in turn, rather than completing each topic in isolation.
 You’ll find that many of the exam questions relate to other subjects, so building up a foundation of knowledge in the right order is important.
 I thought the general quality and clarity of the reading material was good, with plenty of illustrations.